Join the Largest Ostomy Community

 MBT

 Hi all!
 I am compelled to add a note encouraging everyone to take the tip passed from me to Bob to everyone...as just that, a general tip.
-Please, always follow the recommendations of you local ostomy nurse and/or medical team.
+Please, always follow the recommendations of your local ostomy nurse and/or medical team.
 (There can be other reasons for weepy moist skin which may need further follow up or your skin may need something different.)

-Yes, absolutely...........what she said.
+Yes, absolutely... what she said.
 I'll also add that in the past, if I'd go longer than changing my barrier every other day, I'd definitely get irritation under my barrier and that red, weepy skin forming.
 Well, I was supposed to change my barrier yesterday, but due to a power outage from the ice storm, that didn't happen.
-So when I peeled my barrier off this morning I was expecting the worst.
-But.........my skin looked perfect!!
-Holy Cow Turds Batman!.....this shit works!!
+So when I peeled my barrier off this morning, I was expecting the worst.
+But... my skin looked perfect!!
+Holy Cow Turds Batman!... this shit works!!

-So obviously what I'm promoting isn't for everyone......but I'm a believer.
-Funny, it never worked that well when I did have jock itch........maybe it's just a product labeled wrong?
-But then they probably wouldn't sell much of it if they called it an Ostomy Site Fungicide....now would they?
+So obviously what I'm promoting isn't for everyone... but I'm a believer.
+Funny, it never worked that well when I did have jock itch... maybe it's just a product labeled wrong?
+But then they probably wouldn't sell much of it if they called it an Ostomy Site Fungicide... now would they?
 So just consider it another tool in your ostomy toolbox, and worth a try if the road gets bumpy.
 NWO is still MY hero!!
 Thanks Mel!

 MBT

-Hi Bob, and too everyone,
+Hi Bob, and to everyone,

-I have been having problems with itching, and some redness around the base of my stoma.
+I have been having problems with itching and some redness around the base of my stoma.

-Thought of the barrier, or convex ring.
-Tried the usual stoma powder, Mustain powder, cutting hole smaller, etc.
+Thought of the barrier or convex ring.
+Tried the usual stomapowder, Mustain powder, cutting hole smaller, etc.

 Hope this helps some.

 I'm glad to see this post.
 I have been using Lotrimin powder under my flange for a long time.
 Living here in Arizona, when the summer is here it is, shall we say, a bit warm :) I would get the red weepy areas under my flange and using this has done the trick.
-I apply the Lotrimin Powder, crust that; and then use the Stoma Powder and crust that.
+I apply the Lotrimin powder, crust that; and then use the Stoma powder and crust that.
 Talk about protected skin!
 Always trust your WOCN but as many have said, if you have never had an ostomy you do not always know all the little ins and outs that can help an ostomate out!

-I have been struggling with this exact problem for over 4 years with no end in sight but I'm heading out to try athlete's foot remedy today.
+I have been struggling with this exact problem for over 4 years with no end in sight, but I'm heading out to try athlete's foot remedy today.
 Thank you for the heads up!

-I wanted to give everyone a quick update on my skin problems and having used athletes foot spray for 9 days: IT WORKS!
+I wanted to give everyone a quick update on my skin problems and having used athlete's foot spray for 9 days: it works!

-Within 36 hrs the open skin wounds that weeped had stopped weeping.
+Within 36 hours, the open skin wounds that weeped had stopped weeping.

-The skin is getting stronger, is pink in color and soft like new skin.
+The skin is getting stronger, is pink in color, and soft like new skin.

 Here is a trick I'm using to apply the athlete's foot spray: I wear an Ostomy Armor Waste Wick daily.
-Having had dozens of blow outs over the last 4 1/2 years I don't take the risk of not wearing one.
-Anyway, I spray the athlete's foot spray on the Waste Wick and then put on my hernia belt (I wear that daily too.....) and it holds the wick in contact with my skin. .This has allowed me to keep more of the product in contact with my skin and I think its speeding the healing process.
-Full disclosure, I was the development mule for the smaller size Waste Wick and the owners of the company have become friends.
-I pay for the wicks I use but I don't want anyone to think I'm pushing them for the wrong reasons. i use them cause they work and have saved my sorry front butt more times than I can count.
+Having had dozens of blowouts over the last 4 1/2 years, I don't take the risk of not wearing one.
+Anyway, I spray the athlete's foot spray on the Waste Wick and then put on my hernia belt (I wear that daily too...) and it holds the wick in contact with my skin.
+This has allowed me to keep more of the product in contact with my skin, and I think it's speeding the healing process.
+Full disclosure, I was the development mule for the smaller size Waste Wick, and the owners of the company have become friends.
+I pay for the wicks I use, but I don't want anyone to think I'm pushing them for the wrong reasons.
+I use them because they work and have saved my sorry front butt more times than I can count.

-We head out for a weeks vacation in Salt Lake City and the surrounding areas next week.
-I'll report back after a week of activity and we'll see how the skin around my front butt is doing.
+We head out for a week's vacation in Salt Lake City and the surrounding areas next week.
+I'll report back after a week of activity, and we'll see how the skin around my front butt is doing.

 Thanks to Bob for the tip!